pygae/galgebra/README.md

 ### Migrating guide for readers of LAGA&VAGC

-Readers of [Linear and Geometric Algebra](http://www.faculty.luther.edu/~macdonal/laga/index.html) and [Vector and Geometric Calculus](http://www.faculty.luther.edu/~macdonal/vagc/index.html) might be guided by [GAlgebra Primer](http://www.faculty.luther.edu/~macdonal/GAlgebraPrimer.pdf) (version November 29, 2022, accessed May, 2024) to download [GAfiles.zip](http://www.faculty.luther.edu/~macdonal/GAfiles.zip) and copy `gprinter.py`, `lt.py`, `mv.py`, and `GAlgebraInit.py`¸ into where GAlgebra is installed.
+Readers of [Linear and Geometric Algebra](http://www.faculty.luther.edu/~macdonal/laga/index.html) and [Vector and Geometric Calculus](http://www.faculty.luther.edu/~macdonal/vagc/index.html) might be guided by [GAlgebra Primer](http://www.faculty.luther.edu/~macdonal/GAlgebraPrimer.pdf) (version September 15, 2023, accessed April 2, 2026) to download [GAfiles.zip](http://www.faculty.luther.edu/~macdonal/GAfiles.zip) and copy `gprinter.py`, `lt.py`, `mv.py`, and `GAlgebraInit.py`¸ into where GAlgebra is installed.

 These steps are NO LONGER NEEDED since GAlgebra 0.6.0 as they are merge into GAlgebra with tests, copying these files will cause conflicts and regressions of fixed bugs.
 Instead, you may follow the following steps: